 Damage to a joint can result in lifelong pain, arthritis, and a limited range of motion.
 Multiple surgeries may be required to fix the injury.

-An open brain injury is when the skull is broken and the tissue of the brain penetrated with either a piece of the skull or a foreign object.
+An open brain injury is when the skull is broken, and the brain’s tissue is penetrated by either a piece of the skull or a foreign object.

 Spinal Cord Damage